funkybeppe/rock-paper-scissors-lizard-spock/README.md

 ## Unfixed bugs

-* The game is designed to fit in all kind of screen sizes without rotating the screen in landscape mode, although this still possible.
+* The game is designed to fit in all kind of screens either in portrait or landscape mode.
-  The end screen sometimes does not cover completely the screen on certains devices sizes when landscape mode is activated.
+  The end screen sometimes does not entirely cover the screen on certains devices when landscape mode is activated.
-  This does not affect the ability to play in any case.
+  This does not affect the playability in any case.

 ![Screenshot 2022-08-20 at 17 28 01](https://user-images.githubusercontent.com/105980082/185756977-b322cf5f-cebd-419e-b04b-c69b5ea9527e.png)